Clinics & Services

 All the permanent doctors and nurses are trained in family planning.

-Dr Henderson fits contraceptive coils (IUCD and IUS) and Dr Ko fits contraceptive implants.
+Dr Henderson fits contraceptive coils (IUCD and IUS).
+We do not currently fit contraceptive implants.

 You should see one of the doctors if you want to start a new method of contraception, but you can usually see the nurses for routine check-ups after that.